oleglukasevici/blog-full-stack/README.md

 I also leveraged the Next.JS node server for processsing markdown and formatting all dates on the server-side, instead of doing it on the client.
 I also truncate the HTML (Limit it to 250 characters) on the server to reduce the size of the DOM tree and avoid sending unnecessary HTML to the client.
 It is also parsed before being sent to the client, adjusting for Search Engine Optimizations.
-[Read more here.](https://github.com/leojuriolli7/t3-blog/commit/2ce73b4df034c05180211aac07c70a4323a7cf1e#diff-1ee892b507c8886a683fe2e7011d58a1eb69dd233ceb47fc65ad62d8e97e1f9eR30-R56)

 ### Processing markdown on the server